Teaching - courses and workshops

 If you have specific skills development needs, please contact us.

 An intensive four-day course designed to provide attendees with the skills to conduct a systematic review.
-Bookings can now be made for this course.

 For further information: Conducting a Systematic Review: a practical guide.